nesvier-inc/.github/profile/README.md

 - **Spread the word:** Share our projects and initiatives with your network and help us reach more people who can benefit from our work.
 - **Collaborate:** If you have ideas for collaboration or projects that align with our mission, we'd love to hear from you!

 Together, we can build a brighter future through technology.
-Welcome to Nesvier Tech! 🌟
+Welcome to Nesvier Inc.! 🌟